Types of pension scheme available in Jersey

-Your scheme rules may allow you to take a refund of contributions if the following criteria are all met:
+Your scheme rules may allow you to take a refund of contributions if all criteria are met:

-- you have been a member of the scheme for less than five years
+- you have been a member of the scheme for less than 5 years

 - you have ceased to be employed by the employer